crummyh/Barbell/README.md

 ## Developing

-If you are interested in helping, read this then take a look at [issues](https://github.com/crummyh/Barbell/issues) to see what I am working on.
+If you are interested in helping, read this, then take a look at [issues](https://github.com/crummyh/Barbell/issues) to see what I am working on.

 ### Libraries Used